jack-berg/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 application to a collector using a network protocol (e.g. OTLP).
-This workflow is simple to set up as it doesn't require any additional log forwarding components, and allows an application to easily emit structured logs that conform to the [log data model][log data model].
+This workflow is simple to set up as it doesn't require any additional log forwarding components, and allows an application to easily emit structured logs that conform to the [log data model](/docs/specs/otel/logs/data-model/).
 However, the overhead required for applications to queue and export logs to a network location may not be suitable for all applications.